 1. Act quickly

 The worst thing you can do is be idle in the midst of the storm.
-This is regularly advised by Workable COO Grigoris Kouteris, who himself has been through 2008 in a management capacity.
+This is regularly advised by one-time Workable COO Grigoris Kouteris, who himself has been through 2008 in a management capacity.
 Doing nothing means your ship continues to sink.

 Kevin – whose Maine-based family-owned lumber business was hit hard by the housing and mortgage market collapse of 2007-2008 – regrets that he didn’t do enough to keep the boat afloat at the time: